robince/website-blogofile/_pages/research.markdown

 Specifically my work to date has primarily consisted of applying tools from [information theory](http://en.wikipedia.org/wiki/Information_theory) to the problem of neural coding; that is how neurons represent information about the outside world.
 Information theory has a number of advantages for this; it is a measure of dependence between variables that is sensitive to both linear and non-linear effects, is non-parametric, placing no assumptions on the underlying system of study and provides quantitative results on a scale that can be meaningfully compared between different systems.
 It can be used to evaluate the timing precision of spikes, evaluate different candidate codes (for example spike rate vs temporal spike pattern; population pooled spike count vs labelled line population code), as well as to quantify the different effects of interactions between variables in a system with multivariate input or output (for example, interactions between spiking neurons).
-I am also interested in applying a wider variety of techniques from [machine learning](http://en.wikipedia.org/wiki/Machine_learning) to these large scale problems of neurological data analysis in general, and in particular the issue of neural coding.

 Technically, I am interested in practical techniques for improving calculation or estimation of information theoretic quantities both in terms of improving statistical properties, for example by correcting for the [limited sampling bias](http://www.scholarpedia.org/article/Sampling_bias) and in terms of improving computational performance, which is important since many analyses require [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method) style controls which involve repeating information calculations many times on shuffled or modelled data and can be a significant bottleneck.
 I am also interested in using numerical optimisation techniques to maximise information theoretic measures such as [entropy](http://en.wikipedia.org/wiki/Entropy_(information_theory) and [mutual information](http://en.wikipedia.org/wiki/Mutual_information).